facelessg00n/BerlaTools/README.md

 ## Dependencies
 Built and tested on python 3.8 but other versions of 3 should be fine.

-All dependecies can be install by navigating to the BerlaTools-master directory and then running pip install -r requirements.txt
+## All dependencies can be install by navigating to the BerlaTools-master directory and then running pip install -r requirements.txt

-Or they may be individually installed as below.
+## Or they may be individually installed as below.

 #### Requires **PANDAS** and **TQDM** to be installed.